clinicalml/parametric-robustness-evaluation/README.md

 ## Reproducing paper figures and experiments
 The code for reproducing the experiments and figures in the paper are in the folder [experiments](experiments), and details are provided in the corresponding [README.md](experiments/README.md) file.

 **Acknowledgements**: To construct our simulation setup in the CelebA experiments, we make use of a (slightly) modified version of the `CausalGAN` code, taken from [mkocaoglu/CausalGAN](https://github.com/mkocaoglu/CausalGAN).
 You can find the original CausalGAN paper [here](https://arxiv.org/abs/1709.02023).
-Our modified version can be found in the `CausalGAN` directory, along with helper scripts we used in our experiments.
+Our modified version can be found in the `CausalGAN` [subfolder](experiments/celeb_gan/CausalGAN), along with helper scripts we used in our experiments.

 ## Usage of `shift_gradients` package
 In `source/shift_gradients.py`, we include generic methods that implement the second-order approximation method described in the paper, and which uses the [`trustregion`](https://github.com/lindonroberts/trust-region) package to solve for the worst-case shift of bounded strength.